zzzprojects/docs/sqlbulkcopy-tutorial.net/pages/troubleshooting/type-a-cannot-be-converted-to-type-b.md

+---
+Name: The given value of type String from the data source cannot be converted to type int of the specified target column
+---

 # SqlBulkCopy - The given value of type String from the data source cannot be converted to type int of the specified target column.

 ## Problem